mabuchilab/Instrumental/docs/index.rst

     >>> daq = instrument('myDAQ')

+You can even access and control instruments on remote machines.
 Check out :doc:`instruments` for more detailed info.

 Instrumental also bundles in some additional support code, including: